 Making Spaces is an interior design consultancy where access to good design is the name of the game.
 Karen, founder of Making Spaces is a very talented lady and has a good eye for dressing a room and selecting exactly the right pieces.
 We’ve worked with her a few times and we highly recommend checking out her work.

 Karen recently selected our new frosted geometric light bulb for an interior she’d been designing.
-The room has a wonderful eclectic mix of furniture, with undertones of Scandinavian design.
+The room has a wonderfully eclectic mix of furniture, with undertones of Scandinavian design.
 And did we mention those jewel tone green walls?
 The dark colour with gold feels gorgeously opulent.

 One of the main features within the room is a gallery.
 An array of frames, prints and photos packed full of character.
 This area of the room was also a little dark and required ambient light.
 Our frosted geometric light bulb was the ideal choice.
 Paired with our Fool’s Gold bulb holder and Oh So Black twisted fabric cable, they give the light an added wow factor.
 We think the angular, frosted glass of the bulb looks like a piece of art itself and sits perfectly amongst the framed images.
 What do you think?